Coolis1362/WSTSKERDEB-ALL-VERSIONS/README.md

 - 7th Lauch wstskerdeb.exe
 - 8th (If Crash) Launch wstskerlan.py In C:\Windows\System32\wstskerdeb\root\boot

 Good Job!
-You Are Doen Upgrading WSTSKERDEN Have Fun!
+You Are Done Upgrading WSTSKERDEN Have Fun!

 ---
 *Created: May 3, 2025*